 • The February 12-16, 2011 Emergency Mission to Assess Damage to Archaeological Sites in Egypt, conducted by Dr. J. D. Kila (IMCuRWG), Karl von Habsburg (President, Association of National Committees of the Blue Shield), and Dr. Thomas Schuler (ICOM Disaster Relief Task Force).
 The Final Report and photo documentation are available.

-• Cultural Property Protection (CPP) Playing Cards, created with support from the Dutch Ministry of Education, Culture and Science, the State Inspectorate of Cultural Heritage and the Netherlands National Commission for UNESCO and permission from CCHAG and the Center for Environmental Management of Military Lands, Colorado State University.
+• Cultural Property Protection (CPP) Playing Cards, created by the Netherlands Ministry of Defense with support from the Netherlands Ministry of Education, Culture and Science, the State Inspectorate of Cultural Heritage and the Netherlands National Commission for UNESCO and permission from CCHAG and the Center for Environmental Management of Military Lands, Colorado State University.

 In the aftermath of Operation Unified Protector and the fall of the Muammar Gaddhafi regime in Libya in 2011, LTC Kila accompanied Karl van Habsburg, president of the Association of National Committees of the Blue Shield and other specialists on an emergency assessment mission to Libya on September 28-30, 2011.
 The team met with Libyan officials, determined the post-conflict cultural heritage situation and confirmed the extent of damage at Leptis Magna and other important sites during the uprising.
 On May 4, 2012 LTC Kila presented the team’s findings in a presentation at USAFRICOM headquarters in Stuttgart, Germany and was presented with the Military Order of Foreign Wars of the United States for his work in Libya and his previous work with the Royal Dutch Military in Iraq.

-For more information about IMCuRWG and to obtain a sample set of IMCuRWG Cultural Property Protection Playing Cards, contact:
+For more information about the IMCuRWG and to obtain a sample set of Netherlands MOD Heritage Resource Protection Playing Cards, contact:

 Dr. J.D.
 Kila